benfrankel/ch-analysis/README.md

 ## Extreme Deck Optimizer

-The package `optimize` receives a character archetype together with a list of card values as input, and finds the deck that maximizes total card value.
+The package `optimize` receives a character archetype along with a list of card values as input, and finds the deck that maximizes total card value.
 In addition,

 - Cycling is handled properly (traits or Toughness / Shield Block / etc.)
 - Card value packs are available (direct magic damage, crowd healing, direct vampire damage, etc.)

-## Guild Utilities

-The following scripts are used to automate several guild-related tasks.

-### Discord Bot Control

-`run_pizzatron` runs the Discord bot.

-`control_pizzatron` allows you to send messages as the Discord bot manually.